 Get a big frying pan and put it on a hot heat.
 (No oil.)
 Add the aubergine pieces.
 Let them dry-fry for maybe 6 minutes, tossing them occasionally to turn over.
 A couple of minutes before they're done, slice the lemon into 0.5 cm slices, remove the seeds, and cut the slices in half (i.e. into semicircles), then add the lemon slices to the dry-fry pan.
 This gets them a little bit browned too.
 If you're increasing the quantities, you'll need to do the dry-frying in batches.

 Put the aubergine and lemon into the stew pot.
+Add a good twist of black pepper, as well as the cumin and bay leaf.
 Stir around.
 Now put the lid back on and let this bubble gently for maybe 20 minutes minimum, 40 minutes maximum.

 About ten minutes before the end of the cooking time, add a handful of chickpeas.